Nutrition

 - Add in green beans and mix together until all beans are well-coated.

-- Put in a small casserole dish.
+- Put in a small casserole dish (mine was an 8"x8").
 Add crispy onions on top.

 - Cook for 18 - 22 minutes.